pezcore/K-R-Examples/Chapter1.md

 ```

 The type `int` means that the variables listed are integers; by contrast with
-float, which means floating point, i.e., numbers that may have a fractional
+`float`, which means floating point, i.e., numbers that may have a fractional
 part.
-The range of both int and float depends on the machine you are using;
+The range of both `int` and `float` depends on the machine you are using;
-16-bits ints, which lie between -32768 and +32767, are common, as are 32-bit
+16-bits `int`s, which lie between -32768 and +32767, are common, as are 32-bit
-ints.
-A float number is typically a 32-bit quantity, with at least six
+`int`s.
+A `float` number is typically a 32-bit quantity, with at least six
 significant digits and magnitude generally between about 10-38 and 1038.

 C provides several other data types besides int and float, including:

-name     | description
+Name     | Description
 ---------|-----------------------------
 `char`   |	character - a single byte
 `short`  |	short integer